- Forward Linkages (Supplying Extractives’ Downstream Sectors)

-- Consultation processes allow for potential investors to understand the position of government and the resources that government is prepared to commit to establishing downstream production.
+Consultation processes allow potential investors to be better understand the government's position and the resources it is prepared to commit to downstream production.

-- In most cases, governments wanting to enhance downstream production will have to offer incentives and/or compulsions.
+In most cases, governments wanting to enhance downstream production will have to offer incentives or penalties.

-- Consultation alone may be sufficient to induce investment downstream in cases where the natural resource is unique, or at least replicated in very few situations.
+Consultation alone may be sufficient to induce investment downstream in cases where a natural resource is unique or rare.

 - Botswana Diamond Workers Bleed (Roman Grynberg)

 - Export Restrictions on Raw Materials: Experience with Alternative Policies in Botswana (Jane Korinek)

 - Region Fails to Cut It in Diamonds (Roman Grynberg)